Digital Innovation by Automated and Robotic Construction for Social Sustainability

 Large language models (LLMs) are powerful resources that can effectively be applied to perform many useful tasks.
 Mobile robots equipped with cameras, lidar and other technologies are widely available and deployed to navigate and interact with their environments in real-time.
 This presentation discusses a prototype mobile robot platform to test the utilization of multimodal LLMs for object detection, human-robot and robot-robot communication and collaboration.

-Title: Ai-Empowered Sustainable Construction
+Ai-Empowered Sustainable Construction

 Prof. Geoffrey Shen